tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Talon spent their time off constructively and came back on LAN at Riyadh with a vengeance.
 Unfortunately, they get bounced twice by Team Liquid *again* and got 3<sup>rd</sup> *again*.

 **What would success look like?** China's been in shambles this year, but SEA's been in shambles for like the past 4 years.
-Last TI was absolutely catastrophic.
-No SEA team even made it to the final venue in Singapore.
-Talon's got a good head on their shoulders, though.
+Last TI was catastrophic, but Talon's got a good head on their shoulders.
 No visa issues.
 Mikoto won MVP at Riyadh.
 Jabz's captainship seems stronger than ever.

 They're just a real bunch of stand up guys.